 - Hover Skates: The Hoverboots return in this game, and can be used by everyone.
 Like in ACiT, they also enable gliding, since Clank is a playable character.

 - Humongous Mecha: It doesn't rival most anime examples, but if a Grungarian Tank enters your base, it will attack your generators by turning into a robot that stands taller than the tank and shooting at the generators.

 - It's Personal: The Big Bad is, in fact, Stuart Zurgo, otherwise known as the Qwark Fanboy from Going Commando.
 His motive is actually very similar to Ratchet's response to the first game's reveal about Qwark.

 - Jumped at the Call: The game opens with Qwark in a funk over having lost his reelection bid for Galactic President.
 When Clank suggests that some of the ship's cleaner bots in the docking bay have gone rogue, Qwark dashes back there before Clank can even finish his sentence, and when the Big Bad sends a transmission to the ship, Qwark is ecstatic over finally getting to fight again.

 - Magikarp Power: If you stick with the Combuster until Level 3, it gets a spread shot that makes it more effective.
 Once it gets to Level 5, it'll have a fire rate and damage that allows you to decimate pretty much anything at close range.
 Combine that with some Bottomless Magazines and you can make the Combuster the only weapon you need.

 - Market-Based Title: "Ratchet & Clank: Q-Force" in Europe.

 - The Mole: The Plumber on board the Starship Phoenix II isn't the real one.
 He's actually Zurgo using a holo-guise.

-- Real Men Wear Pink: At one point in the trailer, Qwark is shown wearing a fluffy pink bathrobe.
+- Real Men Wear Pink: Early in the game, Qwark is shown wearing a fluffy pink bathrobe.
 On top of his regular costume.